 Four other ex-Freedom officials have been sentenced to probation and ordered to pay fines.
 Ex-company President Gary Southern is scheduled to be sentenced next week.

-The January 2014 spill of a coal-cleaning agent into the Elk River got into a water company's intake and prompted a tap-water ban in nine counties for up to 10 days.
+In January 2014, the leak of coal-cleaning chemicals into the water supply spurred a tap-water ban across nine counties for days.

 The company, which filed bankruptcy eight days after the spill, was fined $900,000, although a federal judge said the fine was symbolic.